Blog icon

 The primary voyage objective is to investigate the marine geology and sample deep water features along Australia's east coast which have not previously been mapped in high detail.
 Some of the previous mapping for this research was completed during a voyage of RV Southern Surveyor in 2013.
 A secondary objective is to identify, map, and sample continental-shelf-edge features that may influence the movement of materials from the shelf.

-There is one other project on the voyage:
+There are two other projects on the voyage:

 • Argo float deployments (Mr Craig Hanstein, CSIRO): Deployment of two standard Argo floats.